Dobby89/keyboard-shortcut-workshop/README.md

 ## Objectives

-The objective isn't to _code_, instead you should use [keyboard shortcuts](#keyboard-shortcuts) (and an occasional mouse click) to edit the code as efficently as possible within each exercise file, as specified by each `instructions.md`.
+The objective isn't to write code; instead, you should use [keyboard shortcuts](#keyboard-shortcuts) (and an occasional mouse click) to edit the code as efficiently as possible within each exercise file, as specified by each `instructions.md`.

 ## Usage